 ――How can the "money challenge" and the "long-distance challenge" be overcome?

-Window" telepresence system
+The telepresence system "Mado"

-Kashiwao: A major turning point was the opening in 2021 of NUPKA Hanare, an annex to HOTEL NUPKA, by renovating part of the Obihiro branch office building of Dai-ichi Mutual Life Insurance Company ("Dai-ichi Life").
-Dai-ichi Life invests a portion of its insurance premiums in real estate over the long term, and the renovation of the Obihiro branch building was part of that investment.
-During the large-scale renovation of this building, Dai-ichi Life's Real Estate Department became aware of ESG real estate investments that go beyond mere profit and contribute to the local community, and they shared our concept of operating a hotel that contributes to the local community, which led to the birth of NUPKA Hanare.
+Kashiwao: A major turning point was the opening of HOTEL NUPKA's annex, "NUPKA Hanare," in 2021, which was created by renovating part of the Obihiro branch building of Dai-ichi Life Insurance Company, Limited.
+Dai-ichi Life invests a portion of the insurance premiums it collects in real estate for long-term management, and the renovation of the Obihiro branch was part of that.
+During the large-scale renovation of this building, their real estate department, conscious of ESG real estate investment that goes beyond mere profit to include regional contribution, resonated with our concept of community-contributing hotel management.
+This led to the birth of "NUPKA Hanare."

 NUPKA Hanare